Border Crisis Under Trump ‘Worse Than It Would Ever Be Under Any Democrat,’ Says Ann Coulter

 Coulter said that a Democratic president would not be able to do the same, because they would be “dead in the water” and criticized for refusing to curb illegal immigration.

 This is not the first time for Coulter to criticize Trump for what she claims is a failure to put an end to illegal immigration.
-In an April 16 Twitter post, Coulter predicted that Trump will not be re-elected, citing data which shows that the majority of Republicans strongly supports tougher immigration laws.
+In an April 16 Twitter post, Coulter predicted that Trump will not be re-elected, citing data which shows that the majority of Republicans strongly support tougher immigration laws.

 As previously reported by The Inquisitr, the Trump administration appears to be embarking on yet another immigration crackdown.
 Media reports have alleged that the president is going as far as encouraging top immigration officials to break the law, promising to pardon them if necessary.